 when the ESOMP is in a location requiring cessation of emissions).

 Enhanced channel raster: channel raster with a 10 kHz granularity in bands with a 100 kHz channel raster.

+Feeder link: A radio link from an earth station at a given location to a space station, or vice versa, conveying information for a space radiocommunication service other than for the fixed-satellite service.
+The given location may be at a specified fixed point, or at any fixed point within specified areas.

+Fixed Satellite Service: A radiocommunication service between earth stations at given positions, when one or more satellites are used; the given position may be a specified fixed point or any fixed point within specified areas; in some cases this service includes satellite-to-satellite links, which may also be operated in the inter-satellite service; the fixed-satellite service may also include feeder links for other space radiocommunication services.

+Fixed VSAT: VSAT used in FSS system at given position; the given position may be a specified fixed point or any fixed point within specified areas.

+NOTE: Mobile VSAT is excluded from this definition.

 Geostationary satellite: A geosynchronous satellite whose circular and direct orbit lies in the plane of the Earth’s equator and which thus remains fixed relative to the Earth; by extension, a geosynchronous satellite which remains approximately fixed relative to the Earth.